 The following series of “before and after” photographs of the same dog ( Photos by kind permission of Mo Aiken, California USA.) show the effect of good grooming on a hounds appearance.

-- A lways like to strip when the dog is unwashed.
+- Always strip when the dog is unwashed.
 The coat is more “sticky” and easier to grip when it still has natural oils on it.
 Once you have groomed then you can wash the dog and just tidy up afterward.

 - Always, ALWAYS increase your hound’s confidence and sociability by touching him often.
 Regularly touching your dog gives you a chance to see if they have anything that wasn’t there before.
 This should be done weekly.